Astrowallaby/PaleozoicPC-stuff/readme.md

 or configured as a device driver in config.sys.

 When run as a device driver no code remains resident, it simply runs and exits.
+Simply place a DEVICE statement in config.sys before any drivers that may care about video card type.

-Code compiled with MASM 6.0 on MS/PC-DOS.
+Code was formatted for and compiled with MASM 6.0 on MS/PC-DOS.
 Note that VGAFUDGE is only set up to fix the data area for a color monitor.
 If you actually have a VGA mono monitor you can reference the source code for VGAFIX to compile a modified version.
-My assumption was that no one actually has a working mono VGA monitor anymore.
+(Simply change the byte poked into the BIOS data area appropriately.)
+My assumption was that no one actually has a working mono VGA monitor anymore which they care about using on a Tandy 1000.

+This software may also be useful on other machines; it appears, for instance, that the AT&T 6300 may also not set up the BIOS area correctly when fitted with a VGA card.

 ## EMS2UMB.EXE